MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 }
 ```

-Then we need to give your bot this QnAMaker instance.
-Open up `QnABot.cs`, and at the top of the file add the following code.
+Then in `QnABot.cs, we give the bot this QnAMaker instance.
 If you are accessing your own knowledge base, change the _welcome_ message shown below to provide useful initial instructions for your users.

 ```csharp
 public class QnABot : IBot